pmeier/light-the-torch/README.md

 In summary, `light-the-torch` is usually as safe as the regular PyTorch installation instructions.
 However, attacks on the supply chain can lead to situations where `light-the-torch` circumvents mitigations done by the PyTorch team.
-Unfortunately, it is not officially supported and thus also not tested by them.
+Unfortunately, `light-the-torch` is not officially supported and thus also not tested by them.

 ## How do I contribute?